ADGEfficiency/nem-data/README.md

 data = nemdata.download(start="2020-01", end="2020-02", table="trading-price")
 ```

-Load this data back into Python:
+Load this data back into a pandas DataFrame:

 ```python
 data = nemdata.load()['trading-price']
 ```

+At this point, `data` will have the trading price for all regions.

 ## Data